 Nutrition and Benefits

 Whole farro especially gets an A-plus nutritional rating.
-A half-cup serving contains 7 grams of fiber, while the same serving of semi-pearled farro contains 3 grams and pearled farro even less.
-Any variety is a heart-healthy choice, though, as it's naturally low in fat and cholesterol; it also makes a good source of protein for vegetarians and vegans, with 7 grams per serving.
-Farro also provides iron, magnesium, and B vitamins.
+A half-cup serving contains 6 grams of fiber, while the same serving of pearled farro contains 4.5 grams.
+Any variety is a heart-healthy choice, though, as it's naturally low in fat and cholesterol; it also makes a good source of protein for vegetarians and vegans, with 14 grams per serving.
+Farro also provides iron and calcium.

 Farro, a wheat product, contains gluten and therefore is not appropriate for those with celiac disease or gluten sensitivity.